Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

-Considering CoPath specifically, integration into clinical workflow is relatively understudied as few papers have actually deployed, or performed clinical validation of their results.
-Works in this area have either proposed methods to deploy their models in the clinic or developed tools/web applications to enable the use of their research in the clinic \cite{18,65,223}.
-However, as a primary goal in the field of CoPath is the use of CAD tools in clinical settings more works should consider how to integrate models and tools into the clinical workflow, interfacing with clinicians on how.
+Integration CPath into the clinical workflow is relatively understudied as few papers have actually deployed, or performed clinical validation of their results.
+Works in this area have either proposed methods to deploy their models in the clinic or developed tools to enable the use of their research in the clinic \cite{18,65,223}.
+However, as a primary goal of CPath is the use of CAD tools in clinical settings, more works should consider how to integrate models and tools into the clinical workflow, especially in conjunction with expert clinicians.